Skip to content

 rules: [

-// Allow only GET to specific GitHub repos
+// Allow only GET to specific GitHub repos (restricts the implicit allow)

 { domain: "api.github.com", methods: ["GET"], paths: ["/repos/acme/*"] },

-// Allow POST to a specific endpoint
+// Allow POST to a specific Stripe endpoint

 { domain: "api.stripe.com", methods: ["POST"], paths: ["/v1/charges"] },